replit/kaboom/doc/14-spritemerge.md

 );
 ```

-We'll add some functionality to our objects to position them on the game screen.
-The `gravity()` function makes sure the objects will not be drawn to the edge of the screen. `body()` gives our objects a "body" that reacts to the game's gravity.
-The `area()` makes our objects solid so no other objects can pass through them. `pos()` and `origin()` provide our objects with an origin position each time the game is initiated.
+Next we'll add some functionality to our objects to position them on the game screen:

 ```javascript